dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 You can also use bulk HFiles to speed up performance of the `INSERT` statement, as shown in the [Bulk Insert](#bulkinsert) example at the end of this topic.
 {: .noteNote}

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html.html); for examples of using our standard flat file import procedures, see [Importing Flat Files](bestpractices_ingest_import.html), also in this section.
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html); for examples of using our standard flat file import procedures, see [Importing Flat Files](bestpractices_ingest_import.html), also in this section.

 ## How to Use Bulk HFile Import

-You use bulk HFile import just as you would use our standard import procedures, with one additional requirement: the data has to be pre-split into HFiles before it is imported into your database.
-You can use three different methods of pre-splitting your data, each of which has complexity/performance trade-offs.
+You use bulk HFile import just as you would use our standard import procedures, with one additional requirement: our `BULK_IMPORT_HFILE` procedure has to be pre-split into temporary HFiles (store files) before it is imported into your database by directly loading the generated StoreFiles into your Region Servers.
+Ideally, the temporary HFiles are of approximately equal size, which spreads your data evenly across the Region Servers.

-The Bulk Import options enhance ingestion performance for larger datasets by pre-splitting the input data into temporary HBase HFiles (store files), then using the HBase bulk import mechanism to then directly load the generated StoreFiles into your Region Servers.
-The `BULK_IMPORT_HFILE` procedure can use sampling to determine which keys to use and split the data; this generally produces excellent results.

-If you already know which key values will produce even splits of your data, you can create a csv file of key values to use, and call our `SPLIT_TABLE_OR_INDEX` procedure to pre-split your data prior to calling `BULK_IMPORT_HFILE`; this further enhances ingest performance.
-For some especially large datasets, it can be worthwhile to go even one step further by using exact row boundaries to pre-split your data; this requires expertise and introduces extra complexity, but can also push performance.

-Here's a typical call to `BULK_IMPORT_HFILE`; this bulk imports data in the `/TPCH/1/LINEITEM` file into a table named `LINEITEM` in the `TPCH` schema in your database.
-It uses :
+You can use three different methods of pre-splitting your data, each of which has complexity/performance trade-offs, as described in the next section.
+Here's a typical call to `BULK_IMPORT_HFILE`; this call uses sampling (the simplest method) to split the data and imports data in the `/TPCH/1/LINEITEM` file into a table named `LINEITEM` in the `TPCH` schema in your database:

 ```
 call SYSCS_UTIL.BULK_IMPORT_HFILE('TPCH', 'LINEITEM', null,